GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

             }
         }

-The local QiStream can be created in the Qi service by a POST request as
+The local SdsStream can be created in the Sds service by a POST request as
 follows:

 .. code:: javascript